qewaru/qewaru-mikrotik-cfg/README.md

-# **MikroTik Router/Switch VLAN configuration**
+# **MikroTik Router/Switch configuration**

 This repository contains the config files for a MikroTik hAP ax3 router and Mikrotik CRS326-24G-2S+ switch.
-The setup is designed to create a basic VLAN-based network with management and default VLANs and Wi-Fi integration.
+The setup is designed to create a basic VLAN-based network with management and default VLANs and Wi-Fi integration as well as VPN server support.

 ---